Geboyi/krapani_project/Solution.md

 - Availability Zones: Public and private subnets span multiple AZs for high availability.

 ##### CI/CD Integration with Terraform and GitHub Actions:
 Terraform the Infrastructure as Code (IaC) tool.
-GitHub Actions as the CI/CD tool.
+GitHub Actions as the CI/CD tool.<br>
 Workflow:
 The workflow is triggered on code changes or manual events by developers.
 GitHub Actions initiates build and test processes to ensure code quality.
 Deployment artifacts are stored in an S3 bucket within the web tier.
 Elastic Container Service (ECS) is updated with the new deployment package in the app tier.